 Early detection of recurrent colorectal cancer raises the odds that it can be cured.
 Most of the time, your doctor will discover you've got it when you see him for one of your regular follow-up visits after your treatment for your original cancer is over.

-During these checkups, which usually happen every 3 to 6 months, your doctor will do a physical exam of your anal area and an endoscopy of your colon.
+During these checkups, which usually happen every 3 to 6 months, your doctor will do a physical exam and an endoscopy of your colon at regular intervals.
 During an endoscopy, your doctor puts a small flexible tube with a light and camera into your colon to examine it.

 Your doctor may also ask you to get a colonoscopy, but these are better at finding new tumors than at discovering recurrent colorectal cancer.